 11.5 We cannot be held liable for any losses arising from any change to the investment options made available nor where further investment is suspended or disinvestment is required due to an investment no longer being permissible.

 12.1 Borrowing including overdrafts and accounts going overdrawn, is not permitted.

 13.1 The Administration Company on behalf of the Trustee has discretion to transfer the value of your pension fund to another registered pension scheme or qualifying recognised overseas pension scheme.
 This will be done as soon as practicable upon request.
 Any accrued administration fees and tax charges will be levied prior to transfer together with any costs incurred in disposing of pension fund assets.
-The transfer will be made in the form of cash and be subject to current legislation and HMRC rules.
+The transfer will be made subject to current legislation and HMRC rules.

 13.2 We will not transfer benefits in accordance with these Terms and Conditions unless we are satisfied as to each of the following:

 13.2.1 we have proper authority to make the transfer;